ionelmc/python-aspectlib/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-aspectlib could always use more documentation, whether as part of the official aspectlib docs, in docstrings, or even on the web in blog posts, articles, and such.
+Aspectlib could always use more documentation, whether as part of the official Aspectlib docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback